 An outer ear infection occurs when the outer part of the ear canal – the tube that links the eardrum to the outside – gets infected with bacteria.
 These bacteria come from contaminated water that finds its way into the ear.
 It gets worse the longer the water stays in the ear.

 The major symptom of swimmer’s ear is pain in the ear canal.
 Other symptoms include pus discharge, redness of the ear and a burning sensation.

 Ear Infection Treatment

-If it is the case of an inner ear infection, an otolaryngologist – an ear doctor – is in the best position to recommend the right treatment.
+If it is the case of an inner ear infection, an otolaryngologist (ENT) – an ear, nose, and throat doctor – is in the best position to recommend the right treatment.
 In most cases, the treatment will start with a thorough examination to determine if it’s an ear infection or a symptom of something deeper.

 For an outer ear infection, it might just go away on its own.
 However, this doesn’t happen all the time.
 Always wear a swim cap or ear plugs before swimming.
 If the infection has happened already, you could apply ear drops to it.
 Ibuprofen is also used in the treatment of an outer ear infection.
 Consult with a doctor before taking it.

 Placing a cloth soaked in warm, clean water has been found to be effective at treating a mild ear infection.

 The answer is no; ear infections are by no means contagious.
 That is to say, you won’t get infected by making contact with someone suffering from an ear infection.